ala-n/fpmi-2018/README.txt

-Here will be resource and examples for 6-th group.
+Here will be resources and examples for 6-th group.